cekarius/PyNoder/README.md

-# PyNode
+# PyNoder
-A Python and PyQt5 node-based editor
+A Python and PyQt5 package for creating a node-based editor.